deantiquate/WIP/yorkulibraries/yudl_documentation/scanning_metadata_workflows.md

 | 4 x 5 inch negative (10.6 x 12.7 cm) | 900 dpi | 4500 pixels |
 | 5 x 7 inch negative (12.7 x 17.78 cm) | 700 dpi | 4200 pixels |
 | 8 x 10 inch negative (20.3 x 25.4 cm) | 600 dpi | 6000 pixels |

+### Placement of negatives
+Place negatives DULL side (emulsion layer) UP on the scanner.
+To determine which side is the emulsion side, follow these points:
+* If the images and the letters and numbers on the edge of the frame can be read correctly, you are looking at the back side.
+* If the images and edge markings are reversed, you are looking at the emulsion side.
+* The emulsion side tends to be more dull and matte in appearance.
+* Exception: 2 ½ " [6.5 x 6.5 cm] negs can appear shiny on both sides, and might not obey the rules above.
+You will need to look very closely / hope there is some text in the frame itself (a street sign, poster, label on a grocery item, etc.) to assist you!

 ## Descriptive Metadata For Telegram Negatives
 #### ASC Number